 |Architects:||Waisman Ross & Associates|

-The architects of the Winnipeg School Division Number One Administration Building were the firm of Waisman Ross & Associates.
-This office had already become known as local pioneers in the realm of modernist design.
-Here the firm drew upon the extant language of Winnipeg school design – including that of the neighbouring Tec-Voc High School, on who’s grounds the administrative building rose – in their selection of red brick cladding.
-Lending a sense of importance was the height of the building, its two-storey rise exaggerated through the use of vertical window forms and a projecting, monopitch roof tower.
-A large staircase furthered this impressive effect; a concrete podium half-way up this flight remains unfilled with a planned-for piece of public art.
-Subtle aesthetic details which lend the building a sense of elegance include sheltered downspouts flush with the structure’s brick walls and the fusion of a red-brick chimney into the rear façade.
-Though asymmetrical, 1577 Wall Street possesses a loose sense of symmetry is conveyed though the arrangement of its modernist design.
+The architect of the Winnipeg School Division Number One Administration Building was the firm of Waisman Ross & Associates.
+This office had already become known as a local pioneer in the realm of modernist design.
+Here the firm drew upon the extant language of Winnipeg school design – including that of the neighbouring Tec-Voc High School, on whose grounds the administrative building rose – in its selection of red brick cladding.
+The height of the building lent a sense of importance, its two-storey rise exaggerated through the use of vertical window forms and a projecting, monopitch roof tower.
+A large staircase added to the impressive effect; a concrete podium halfway up remains unfilled for a planned-for piece of public art.
+Subtle aesthetic details that lend the building a sense of elegance include sheltered downspouts flush with the structure’s brick walls and the fusion of a red-brick chimney into the rear facade.
+Though asymmetrical, 1577 Wall Street possesses a loose sense of symmetry conveyed though the arrangement of its modernist design.